Counting Calories or Carbs: Which Is Better for Weight Loss?

 - 60+ years: 2,000-2,600 calories

-A 2017 study published in Perspectives on Psychological Science claims that lowering the total calories consumed may not be the best approach to losing weight.
-Counting calories short-term can result in reduced body weight, but in the long-term, many different gut hormones change to favor increased appetite and may cause the weight to come back.
+A 2017 study published in Perspectives on Psychological Science claims that lowering the total calories consumed may not be the best way to lose weight.
+Counting calories short term can result in reduced body weight, but in the long term, the weight may come back due to gut hormone changes.
 The same study states that long-term low-calorie diets ended up causing around one-third to two-thirds of dieters to gain more weight than they had initially lost.

 Unlike calories, not every food contains carbohydrates.
 Common foods and drinks that contain carbs include starchy, sugary, and refined foods.
 For example, you’ll find carbs in: